OuroborosD/barbearia-alura/README.md

 # barbearia-alura
-it will put together the concepts web, to create a complete aplication, with the knowledgement acquired in alura course. this aplication  will have;
+it will put together the concepts web, to create a complete aplication, with the knowledgement acquired in tha alura course.

+## this aplication  will have;

  - index, with some text, image and video, for presentation. * CHECKED